 Electoral Roll – Another important factor of mortgage loan eligibility is whether you are or are not on the electoral roll.
 Lenders will look into this to confirm who you are and where you live, if you are not this is something you may wish to do by registering.

-Employment – You are currently in Employment/Self Employment, you are aware of your current earnings and they are sufficient enough to achieve your desired amount and to sustain monthly mortgage repayments (head to our home page to use our mortgage calculator for an estimation).
+Employment – You are currently in Employment/Self Employment, you are aware of your current earnings and they are sufficient enough to achieve your desired amount and to sustain monthly mortgage repayments (use our mortgage calculators for an estimation).

 Employed Earnings – You have payslip proof of your last 3 months’ payments from your employer.